Money in the Bank (2013): Aftermath

-Dolph Ziggler broke up with AJ, but later on during Ziggler's non-title rematch against Alberto Del Rio, AJ would ring the bell to distract Ziggler for Del Rio to win.
+Dolph Ziggler broke up with AJ Lee, but later on during Ziggler's non-title rematch against Alberto Del Rio, AJ would ring the bell to distract Ziggler for Del Rio to win.
 AJ assaulted Ziggler, who was then attacked by Big E Langston.
 The following SmackDown, Ziggler said that he was sorry for not dumping AJ sooner.
 The next week on Raw, Big E tried to attack Ziggler after winning a match against Darren Young, but Ziggler managed to get away.
-The following Smackdown, AJ delivered her "State of Her Mind" address, discussing her relationship with Ziggler and her friendship with Kaitlyn, but Kaitlyn attacked her and Ziggler assaulted Langston.
+The following SmackDown, AJ delivered her "State of Her Mind" address, discussing her relationship with Ziggler and her friendship with Kaitlyn, but Kaitlyn attacked her and Ziggler assaulted Langston.
 On Raw, Kaitlyn defeated AJ in a single match to stay in the Divas title contention.
 Ziggler demanded a match with Langston, defeating him via disqualification due to AJ interfering.
-Layla turned heel when she protected AJ during her title match with Kaitlyn on the August 2nd episode of SmackDown, causing Kaitlyn to lose the match.
+Layla turned heel when she protected AJ during her title match with Kaitlyn on the August 2 episode of SmackDown, causing Kaitlyn to lose the match.
 On Raw, Layla defeated Kaitlyn and solidified her alliance with AJ Lee and later on, Langston defeated Ziggler.
 AJ and Big E Langston were scheduled to face Dolph Ziggler and Kaitlyn in a mixed tag team match at SummerSlam, which Ziggler and Kaitlyn won.